The most popular types of pets in rented property13-12-2021 | Pets

 Renting to dog owners

 Unsurprisingly, dogs are the most popular types of pets in rented property.
 Dogs make great companions and can really make a rental property feel like a home, so coming across dog-loving tenants is far from rare.

 The majority of dogs tend to be well-behaved and don’t make too much noise.
 That said, there will be the odd one or two that may cause problems.
-To weed out potentially problematic pooches, it’s wise to get a pet reference from a vet and/or previous landlord.
+To weed out potentially problematic pooches, it’s wise to get a pet reference from a vet and/or the previous landlord.
 It may also be a good idea to meet the tenant and their pet and to take note of: